-Most cloud storage services offer a free account that comes with a limited amount of cloud storage space.
+Most cloud services offer a free account that comes with a limited amount of storage space.
 In my opinion, free cloud storage is good – in fact, it gives individuals the opportunity to experience cloud storage and make the decision to move to affordable, secure storage later down the line.
 I find this much better than a free trial as you get to enjoy the entire service.

 Why should I pay for cloud storage?

-Paying for cloud storage generally comes with the additional security of having support staff on hand if anything goes wrong.
-There are plenty of benefits to paying for cloud storage like extra storage space, fewer limitations, and more features.
+Paying for storage generally comes with the additional security of having support staff on hand if anything goes wrong.
+There are plenty of benefits to paying for cloud storage like extra space, fewer limitations, and more features.
 Being able to upload larger files is an added bonus for small businesses or graphic designers.

 How can I access my cloud storage files?

 Files can be accessed via an app or software installed on your PC.
 Most cloud storage services offer a mobile application that you can access on the go.
 You can upload your files and folders via a web browser if you don’t want to download an app, but you’ll need an internet connection to upload your files in the first place.